blake5634/csv2gnucash-importer/README.md

 1)   Open your CSVexport.csv file in LibreOffice
 2)   Edit out all rows that have already been invoiced
-3)   Sort by clock_in time (should add time to descrip for sorting)
-4)   run
+3)   run as follows:

 > time_to_gnucash.py   CSVExport.csv   CUST_NUM   INV_NUM

     CUST_NUM:   gnucash customer ID
     INV_NUM:    number of existing invoice
-    (leading zeros not required in numeric params)
+    (leading zeros not required in numeric params, they will be added because GC demands them)

 This produces a new CSV file which gnucash can import